CactusSoft/Cactus.Fileserver/README.md

 Features:
 - HTTP POST (multipart & not) to upload a file
 - HTTP DELETE to drop a file
-- Supporting Azure BLOB storage & returns direct URL's
+- Supporting S3 & Azure BLOB storages.
+Returns direct URL to stored file.
-- Flexible image pre-processing
 - Flexible piplene for new adding files
-- Supports StaticFiles middleware for dev envirounment & simple cases
+- Supports local filesystem storage for simple projects & dev environment